slexisvn/query_engine/docs/01-frontend/05-the-lexer.md

 }
 ```

-One character of lookahead decides everything.
-Five readers handle the rest.
+The first character selects a reader; that reader may inspect more characters to finish the token.
+Six readers handle these cases.

 **Strings.** [`_readString`](../../src/parser/lexer.ts) consumes to the closing quote, with SQL's doubling escape: `''` inside a string produces one `'`.
 There is no backslash escaping — `'it''s'` is the way to write it.
 An unterminated string throws with its start position.

 **Placeholders.** `$1`, `$2` — a dollar sign followed by digits, producing a `PLACEHOLDER` token carrying the number.
 This is how parameterized queries avoid string interpolation, and the number is resolved against the supplied parameter array much later, in the binder.

-**Numbers.** Digits, optionally a dot, optionally more digits.
-That is the whole grammar.
-There is no exponent notation and no sign — `1e10` lexes as the number `1` followed by the identifier `e10`, and `-5` is the `MINUS` operator applied to `5`, which the parser turns into a unary negation.
+**Numbers.** A number starts with a digit and may include a decimal point and an exponent, such as `1.5e-2`. `_readExponent` accepts an exponent only when its optional sign is followed by digits.
+A leading sign belongs to a separate token: `-5` is `MINUS` followed by `NUMBER`, which the parser combines into unary negation.
+Write `0.5`, since a leading dot starts a `DOT` token.

 **Identifiers and keywords.** [`_readIdentOrKeyword`](../../src/parser/lexer.ts) reads a run of letters, digits, and underscores, then makes one decision: